HSC Fence Builds

 The program focuses on areas of Charlotte where there’s an identified need for access to pet resources.
 These areas typically also lack access to many human services, have low incomes, and struggle with a high rate of human-food insecurity.
 These focus areas often have higher volumes of Animal Control concerns and complaint calls.
 Our strategically planned work helps reduce the number of dogs going into the shelter system.

-Our work can increase options for pet owners, introducing them to additional programs that HSC offers, such as our Community Cat Project, our Pet Food Bank, our Pets for Life Program, our Critter Care Wellness Clinic, our Spay/Neuter Clinic, and even our Volunteer program.
+Our work can increase options for pet owners, introducing them to additional programs that HSC offers such as our Community Cat Project, Pet Food Bank, Critter Care Wellness Clinic, Spay/Neuter Clinic, and even our Volunteer program.

 To make a donation to our HSC iBuild program, click here.

 To volunteer as an individual for iBuild, click here.